mead-ml/mead-baseline/README.md

 ```

+Tensorflow and PyTorch usage would be almost the same, but for --cfiltsz in Tensorflow, it uses the FLAGS param and is comma-separated.
+For  PyTorch, the arguments are space delimited

-If you want to use only the convolutional filter word vectors, just remove the -embed line above.
+If you want to use only the convolutional filter word vectors (and no word embeddings), just remove the -embed line above.

 ### NER (and other IOB-type) Tagging